-The following is a summary of the professional experience of the Company's executive officers.
-The ages set forth below are as of March 31, 2023.
+The following is a summary of the professional experience of the Company's named executive officers.
+The ages set forth below are as of March 29, 2024.

-Name Age Professional Background Timothy J. FitzGerald 53 Mr. FitzGerald's professional biography appears above under Election of Directors.
-Bryan E. Mittelman 52 Chief Financial Officer of the Company since February 2019, and Chief Accounting Officer from July 2018 to February 2019.
+Name Age Professional Background Timothy J. FitzGerald 54 Mr. FitzGerald's professional biography appears above under Election of Directors.
+Bryan E. Mittelman 53 Chief Financial Officer of the Company since February 2019, and Chief Accounting Officer from July 2018 to February 2019.
 Vice President, Controller at Knowles Corporation from December 2013 to July 2018.
 Corporate Controller at Morningstar, Inc. from December 2011 to September 2013.
-Martin M. Lindsay 58 Chief Risk and Administration Officer, Treasurer and Secretary of the Company since February 2021.
-Vice President, Treasurer and Secretary of the Company from February 2019 to January 2021.
-Corporate Treasurer and Assistant Secretary of the Company and MM from February 2002 to February 2019.
-Assistant Treasurer of the Company and MM from March 1999 to February 2002.
-James K. Pool III 51 Chief Technology and Operations Officer of the Company since February 2021.
+James K. Pool III 52 Chief Technology and Operations Officer of the Company since February 2021.
 Company Group President and President of TurboChef Technologies, LLC from 2011 to February 2021.
-Steven P. Spittle 42 Chief Commercial Officer of the Company since February 2021.
+Steven P. Spittle 43 Chief Commercial Officer of the Company since February 2021.
 Group President of Pitco Frialator and G.S.
 Blodgett from March 2017 to February 2021.
 President of Pitco Frialator from April 2015 to May 2017.
+Matthew R. Fuchsen 53 Chief Development Officer of the Company since May 2023.
+Vice President, Mergers, Acquisitions and Tax from February 2018 to May 2023.
+Vice President of Tax from March 2014 to February 2018.
+Senior Tax Manager from November 2011 to March 2014.